got-agents/agents/12-factor-agents-2.md

 }
 ```

 This pattern creates a clean interface between the LLM's reasoning and your application logic.
+It makes your code more maintainable, easier to test, and simpler to extend with new capabilities.
+When the LLM's output is structured, you can validate it before execution, preventing many common failure modes.

 ## 2. Small, Focused Agents